The Internet has been improving every day since the beginning. But one thing had remained compromised:

 So, Internet 2.o brings the solution:

-Decentralized Internet’s underlying technology is blockchain, which will eliminate the middleman and makes everything that you do on the internet will become a peer to peer communication.
+Decentralized Internet’s underlying technology is similar to the blockchain, which will eliminate the middleman and makes everything that you do on the internet will become a peer to peer communication.

 But that doesn’t mean that we are eliminating Google, Facebook, Apple or any other company.
 Their databases will still be used to store your data.